jichengyue/Rulez/README.md

 ### Rules
 They are the business rules.
 When creating, it's prompted to enter:
   * An identifier **name** for the rule.
 It must be unique.
-It's important to choose carefully the name: once the rule is evaluated by code, renaming the rule may result in strings of code that reference to a non-existing rule.
+It's important to choose carefully the name, bacause as explained before rules are evaluated in code by name: renaming the rule may result in portions of code referencing a non-existing rule and generating exceptions.
-  * An exhaustive **description** about the meaning of the rule and about when it should be applied.
+  * An exhaustive **description** about the meaning of the rule and when it should be applied.
   * Some **parameters** (like the parameters of a function).
-If any, they must be declared writing down their names separated by comma.
+If any, they must be declared by writing their names separated by comma.
-  * The **context** in which the rule will be applied. (see the **Contexts** section)
+  * The **context** in which the rule will be applied. (see **Contexts** section)
   * The default **rule**.
 It's an expression, that must return a boolean value.
-(For further instructions, see the **Boolean expression syntax** section)
+(For further instructions, see **Boolean expression syntax** section)

 ### Contexts
 Contexts are the core of the engine.
 They abstractly define some areas of code in which the presence of some variables is guaranteed by the developers.

 Each rule is always defined in a given context.
-The context *obliges* those who create the rule to use only the variables authorized (and guaranteed) from it.
+The context *forces* those who create the rule to use only the variables authorized (and guaranteed) from it.

 Before creating any rule, it's mandatory to define at least one context.

 When creating a context, it's prompted to enter:
 * An identifier **name**.
 It must be unique.
-* An exhaustive (and also long) **description**.
-It must explain what's this context, where it is defined and when it's used in the application.
+* An exhaustive (and we suggest long) **description**.
+It must explain what's the meaning of this context, where it is defined and when it's used in the application.
 * A set of **variables** (selected from a list of existent variables.
 See the **Variables** section).
-Select a variable means *ensuring* that it will be ever available when evaluating a rule belonging to this context.
+Selecting a variable means *ensuring* that it will be ever available when evaluating a rule belonging to this context.

 ### Variables
 A variable is, simply, a variable usable by a rule.